changeworld/azure-docs.pl-pl/articles/iot-hub/iot-hub-java-java-file-upload.md

     }
     ```

-5. Aby przekazywać obrazy do usługi IoT Hub, dodaj następującą metodę do **aplikacji** klasy, aby przekazywać obrazy do usługi IoT Hub:
+5. Aby przekazać obrazy do IoT Hub, Dodaj następującą metodę do klasy **App** , aby przekazać obrazy do IoT Hub:

     ```java
     // Use IoT Hub to upload a file asynchronously to Azure blob storage.